 First verify your credentials are correct by signing in to your email account on a separate device (computer, phone, tablet).
 You may have to specifically enable IMAP for your provider, or use an application-specific password.
 If you could successfully sign in on another device, or you’re using another connection method (Google, Microsoft, etc) please contact us.

 Are you on the right plan?

-Make sure you are logged in, then navigate to our features page.
+Response detection is available only on certain plans.
+To check your plan level, make sure you are logged in, then navigate to our features page.
 Your current account level will be highlighted.
-Make sure you are a plan that supports this feature.
-(Note: If you already upgraded, you can link another email address to your already-upgraded account to enjoy the benefits on both)
+(Note: If you already upgraded on email you can link another email address, enabling premium features on both!)

 Are you including -r in the date format?